 HHSC PFD uses this information for a variety of purposes in the financial examination and reports reconciliation processes.
 HHSC may also add questions to collect one-time information for events that impact provider costs.

-From this point forward in the instructions, all requested information must be reported based only on the cost report group for which the cost report is being prepared.
+From this point forward in the instructions, all requested information must be reported based only on the cost report group for the specific type of cost report is being prepared.

-National Provider Identifier#:
+National Provider Identifier (NPI)